immortals-ume/dsa/java/src/main/java/com/immortals/algorithms/dp/Readme.md

     algorithm by avoiding redundant calculations.

     Tabulation: Tabulation is an alternative approach to DP, where you start from the smallest subproblems and build up solutions iteratively, usually using a bottom-up approach.
-This approach is often used when the recursive solution is not obvious or when it requires a lot of function call overhead.
+This approach is often used when the recursive minCostToPaintWalls is not obvious or when it requires a lot of function call overhead.

 Dynamic Programming can be applied to various types of problems, including: